colons/words/articles/being-reimu/article.markdown

 detachment.

 Reactions are varied, fascinating, and occasionally frightening.
 Some compliment us with slightly sneering irony.
-Some complement us with sincerity.
+Some compliment us with sincerity.
 Some children ‘whisper’ to their parents as we pass (“whoah-ha-ha-ha… that's a man…”), some parents approach us with their kids and ask with genuine interest what we're dressed up for.
 The train conductor tells us we're pretty and the